 When it comes to lean protein, we immediately think of chicken breast.
 But luckily for your taste buds, protein is found in tons of other foods, too.

-We know you know protein is important—but just in case you need a quick refresher, here’s why: “Protein is required for most of our bodily functions, including metabolizing food, building muscle, exercising, producing essential hormones like insulin and glucogen, ensuring healthy skin, and transporting oxygen,” says Angel Planells, M.S., R.D.N., spokesperson for the Academy of Nutrition and Dietetics.
+We know you know protein is important—but just in case you need a quick refresher, here’s why: “Protein is required for most of our bodily functions, including metabolizing food, building muscle, exercising, producing essential hormones like insulin, ensuring healthy skin, and transporting oxygen,” says Angel Planells, M.S., R.D.N., spokesperson for the Academy of Nutrition and Dietetics.

 You may need anywhere from 0.8 to 1.2 grams of protein per kilogram of bodyweight depending on your age and activity level, says Planells.
 (Find out your exact protein needs here.)